RasaHQ/rasa/docs/nlu/components.rst

 :Description:
     The sklearn intent classifier trains a linear SVM which gets optimized using a grid search.
 In addition to other classifiers it also provides rankings of the labels that did not "win".
-The spacy intent classifier needs to be preceded by a featurizer in the pipeline.
-This featurizer creates the features used for the classification.
+The ``SklearnIntentClassifier`` needs to be preceded by a dense featurizer in the pipeline.
+This dense featurizer creates the features used for the classification.

 :Configuration:
     During the training of the SVM a hyperparameter search is run to find the best parameter set.
-In the config, you can specify the parameters that will get tried
+In the config, you can specify the parameters that will get tried.

     .. code-block:: yaml